Dc4ts/ChangeTower/README.md

 ```
 Usage of ./ChangeTower:

-	-s
+	-s (default false)
         	silent mode (no banner if you want to parse final result to other tools)
-	-u
+	-u (default false)
         	example of usage (how to use ChangeTower)
-	-d
+	-d (default false)
         	dont log the data (logged data )
-	-w
+	-w (default false)
         	without color (if your terminal cant print the colors)
-	-l
+	-l (default false)
         	return links without any tag (dont effect in log file)
 ```

 + you can set cronjob for this tools too